2008 United States House of Representatives elections in Washington: Results

+By county

 District 7

 Incumbent Democrat Jim McDermott has represented the 7th district in Congress since 1989.
 McDermott won in the 2006 election with 79% of the vote in the most Democratic district in the state.
 He was opposed by Republican candidate Steve Beren.
 Democrats Donovan Rivers and Goodspaceguy entered the primary, as well as independents Mark Goldman and Al Schaefer.